Jahongir0727/SARA/README.md

 # SARA: Smart Audio-Recognition Assistant

-SARA is a smart voice assistant that leverages state-of-the-art open-source technologies to provide a seamless conversational experience through a web-based user interface.
-It integrates:
+SARA is a smart voice assistant that leverages cutting-edge open-source technologies to deliver a seamless conversational experience through a modern web-based user interface.
+SARA integrates multiple modules to enable natural conversation, command execution, and dynamic emotional responses.

+## Core Functionalities

-- **ASR (Automatic Speech Recognition):** Uses [Whisper](https://github.com/openai/whisper) to transcribe spoken language into text.
+- **ASR (Automatic Speech Recognition):**
+  Uses [Whisper](https://github.com/openai/whisper) to transcribe spoken language from your computer’s microphone into text.

-- **Conversational AI:** Calls the Gemini 2.0 Flash API to generate brief, intelligent responses based on user input.
-A system prompt is included with every request to remind Gemini of SARA’s identity.
+- **Conversational AI:**
+  Communicates with the Gemini 2.0 Flash API to generate short, intelligent responses.
+A detailed system prompt guides responses to be in an appropriate tone (professional, friendly, sad, happy, angry, or even flirty) and optionally switches accents when requested.

-- **TTS (Text-to-Speech):** Uses Google TTS (gTTS) to convert Gemini's responses into audible speech, which is played back via the web interface.
+- **TTS (Text-to-Speech):**
+  Utilizes Google TTS (gTTS via Google Cloud’s Text-to-Speech API) to convert Gemini's responses into natural-sounding audio, dynamically adjusted by tone and accent.

-## Features

-- **Real Voice Input:**
-  Users can click the “Voice Input” button to record speech from their computer's microphone.
-When they click “Finish,” the audio is sent to the backend where Whisper transcribes it.

-- **Dynamic Text Input:**
+- **Dynamic UI with Emotion Animation:**
+  SARA’s web interface features a clean, centered chat box where:
+  - User messages appear right-aligned.
+  - Gemini responses appear left-aligned.
+  - An emotion indicator (using Lottie animations) shows a visual cue based on the detected tone of the response.
-  Users can also type their messages.
-The text input field auto-grows in height as more text is entered, while the buttons maintain a fixed height.
+  - The input field auto-grows as you type.

-- **Intuitive Chat UI:**

-  - The home page displays a pleasant greeting (with an emoji and a pastel gradient background).
-  - Once a message is sent (via text or voice), the greeting is replaced by a centered chat box.
-  - All user messages are right-aligned and all Gemini responses are left-aligned, similar to popular messaging apps.
-  - Message bubbles dynamically adjust their width based on the content.

-- **Real-Time Transcription & TTS Response:**
-  After transcribing the user’s speech, SARA queries the Gemini API (with a system prompt) and displays the response in the chat.
-The Gemini response is converted to speech via Google TTS and played back automatically.
+## Advanced Command Handling

+In addition to regular conversation, SARA intelligently detects and executes a variety of commands embedded in natural language.
+Supported commands include:

+- **Search Command:**
+  When the user includes "search for" in their input, SARA extracts the key query—removing extraneous trailing words like "for me", "please", or "now"—and opens your default browser with a Google search.

+  _Example:_
+  _User:_ "Can you search for the busiest airports for me?"
+  _Response:_ "Searching for the busiest airports in your browser."

+- **Time Command:**
+  SARA can provide the current time.
+If a location is specified (e.g., "time in New York"), the response includes that location.

+  _Example:_
+  _User:_ "What is the time in New York now?"
+  _Response:_ "The current time in New York is 05:00 PM."

+- **Weather Command:**
+  When a user asks about the weather (e.g., "weather in Hong Kong"), SARA retrieves real-time weather data from OpenWeatherMap and responds accordingly.

+- **Note Command:**
+  Input beginning with "take a note" causes SARA to append the note to a text file.

+- **Play Music Command:**
+  If the message contains "play music" anywhere, SARA opens Spotify (on Mac, using the `open` command).

 ## Installation